 As of 2017 there are four wave starts: Pro men, Pro-women (5 minutes afterwards), Age Group men (20-30min after) , and Age Group women (last)..

-In addition, you can also watch the race unfold on the big Jumbo-tron, positioned behind the finish line.
-So while you can’t see the entire 2.4 mile course you can catch the progress of the race just watching the screen near the finish, as well as listen to the announcer update you on the progress.
+Once the race is under way , you can also watch the pro race unfold on the big Jumbo-tron, positioned behind the finish line.
+So while you can’t see the entire 2.4 mile course you can catch the progress of the race just watching the screen near the finish, as well as listen to the announcer update you on the progress, or just grab you mobile and watch the same stream via Ironman.com/live site.

 Bike Course (pro men usually leave T1 about 7:20a)